 - The lab is monitored 24/7 via cameras as well as monitored in person during test set-up, exam periods, and clean up.

-When registering for a test, please note that Tech is in the Central time zone.
+Please note that Tennessee Tech (Cookeville) is in the Central time zone.
 Make certain you allow for any time changes that might affect your arrival time.

 - Unexpected Closings

 For the Praxis exams: If the College of Education Testing Center is closed for weather, illness, technical issues, etc., you will be notified via email by ETS for all Praxis Exams.